Seoyoung-Alice/seoyoung_portpolio/content/en/authors/admin/_index.md

 - Visitors
 ---

-## 빠른 적응, 응용 능력을 바탕으로 프로젝트를 수행하는 괴물 Software 엔지니어!
+## Monster Software Engineer to Perform Projects Based on Rapid Adaptation and Application!

-- Linux에서 device driver, makefile 및 임베디드 application을 이용한 게임제작
+- Game production using device driver, makefile, and embedded application on Linux
-- MATLAB을 이용하여 UAV 3차원 경로 선정을 위한 알고리즘 및 시뮬레이션 프로그램 개발
+- Development of algorithm and simulation program for UAV 3D path planning using MATLAB
-- 프로그래밍에 관심이 많아 C, C++, MFC, java, python, MATLAB 등 컴파일 언어부터 인터프리티드 언어까지 다양한 언어를 공부함
+- Interested in programming, so I studied various languages, from compiled to interpreted languages such as C, C++, MFC, java, python, and MATLAB
-- 빠르고 정확한 코드 분석능력을 기반으로 응용 프로그래밍 개발에 능하며 Smart Study Room, 양식장 모니터링 앱, 임베디드 리눅스를 이용한 게임 등 다양한 프로젝트를 수행함
+- Based on the ability to analyze code quickly and accurately, I am good at developing application programming and carried out various projects such as Smart Study Room, Fish-farm monitoring app, and games using embedded Linux
-- IoT 시스템에 관심이 있어 Muchine Learning, AWS, IBM cloud, Node Red, Json, docker, QT 등을 이용한 간단한 음성인식 IoT 시스템을 구현함
+- Interested in IoT system, I have experience in implementing a simple voice recognition IoT system using Muchine Learning, AWS, IBM cloud, Node Red, Json, docker, QT, etc